ABSESpy/ABSESpy/docs/home/get_started.md

 !!! tip

-    You don't have to worry about writing a long long nested dictionary for the parameters in practice. `ABSESpy` allows users to easily manage complex parameters using [configuration files](../tutorial/beginner/setup_parameters.md).
+    You don't have to worry about writing a long long nested dictionary for the parameters in practice. `ABSESpy` allows users to easily [manage complex parameters using configuration files].

 ## What to do for the next